code-423n4/2023-06-llama/README.md

 ## Out of scope

-*List any files/contracts that are out of scope for this audit.*
+The `lib/` directory is out of scope for the audit contest.

 # Additional Context